xecronix/MightyEagle/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Description:
-The Mighty Eagle Templating Solution is capable of replacing a properly tagged text document with external data.
+The Mighty Eagle Templating Solution (METS) is capable of replacing a properly tagged text document with external data.
 This solution has the added advantage of being easily extended via the use of callbacks.
 Using callbacks a programmer can easily model recursive data and on the fly data translations.
 Some use cases include translation of data from one format to another, generic templated documents, mail templates, and other similar tasks.
 The program is particularly well suited for translation of relational data to hierarchical visualizations.

 ## Building:
 This library is intended to run as an interpreted Euphoria program.

 ## Running the demo
 TODO: Write a demo for the lib.

+Currently no demo exists, but several working examples exist in the test directory.

 ## Installing:
 To use the library simply copy the project folder named mightyeagle to somewhere in your Euphoria include path.